PascalR2014/Bootstrap-study-cases/README.md

 Please don't forget to put a star with this project

-Thanks for watching or even learning,  !
+Thanks for watching or even learning !

 Contributor : PascalR2014